codacy/docs/docs/codacy-api/adding-repositories-to-codacy-programmatically.md

 !!! important
     For the sake of simplicity:

     -   The GitHub API endpoint used by the script obtains all repositories in a GitHub organization.
 However, you must have admin permissions over the repositories that you add to Codacy.
-If you are not the owner of all the repositories in your GitHub organization, consider using the GitHub API endpoint [/user/repos](https://docs.github.com/en/rest/reference/repos#list-repositories-for-the-authenticated-user){: target="_blank"} instead.
+If you're not the owner of all the repositories in your GitHub organization, consider using the GitHub API endpoint [/user/repos](https://docs.github.com/en/rest/reference/repos#list-repositories-for-the-authenticated-user){: target="_blank"} instead.
     -   The script doesn't take into account paginated results obtained from the GitHub API.
 To ensure that you obtain all the repositories in your organization, [learn how to use pagination on the GitHub API](https://docs.github.com/en/rest/guides/traversing-with-pagination){: target="_blank"}.